coatless-mac/r-macos-clang/README.md

 # Installer Package for `clang4` R Binaries

-The following repository contains the scripts used to create the installer package (.pkg) for the `clang4` binaries available on <http://r.research.att.com/libs/>.
+The repository contains the scripts used to create an installer package (.pkg) for the `clang4` binaries.
+For those interested, the installer can obtained here <https://uofi.box.com/v/r-macos-clang-pkg>.
+The pre-built binaries this installer encloses can be found at <http://r.research.att.com/libs/>.
 The scripts have the potential to be generalized further so that `.pkg` installers are available to be created for all binaries listed on <http://r.research.att.com/libs/>.